Sara Duterte: Policies

 Duterte promoted the city as a tourism and investment destination, introducing the "Davao: Life Is Here" tagline to market the city in 2011.

-Interim years (2013–2016)
+Political hiatus (2013–2016)

 Duterte decided not to seek re-election in 2013 to give way to her father Rodrigo.
 She also turned down her father's offer to run for representative of Davao City's 1st district.